Energy Institute/ UROP partnership

 Students should e-mail a single Adobe PDF file including following items to Bart Bartlett (Associate Director for Science and Technology).

 1. Research Proposal:This three page research proposal (single-spaced, 12 point font, 1” margins; page limit includes all figures and references) is a persuasive document that describes the purpose of your research, why it should be done, your methodology, your proposed timeline, the scope of the summer project, and your expected results by the end of the fellowship.

 2. Resume or CV

-You will need to submit an official transcript from U of M and any other institutions (higher education institutions, e.g. all community colleges attended)
+3. Official Transcript: You will need to submit an official transcript from U of M and any other institutions (higher education institutions, e.g. all community colleges attended).

-In addition, students should arrange for the UMEI Faculty Affiliate (summer mentor) to send a recommendation letter to Bart Bartlett by the March 14, 2014 deadline.
+In addition, students should arrange for the UMEI Faculty Affiliate (summer mentor) to send a recommendation letter to firstname.lastname@example.org by the February 23, 2018 deadline.
 The recommendation letter from the faculty affiliate should include a brief statement of how long and in what capacity the faculty affiliate knows the student.
 Faculty should also comment specifically on the student’s scholarly potential, maturity, motivation, and ability to work independently in a summer research program.

 ARPA-E is looking for the next generation of scientific leaders to help solve the most pressing and exciting challenges in energy.
 The Fellows assist the Agency in identifying possible breakthrough energy technologies through technical and economic analyses.
 During their two-year tenure, ARPA-E Fellows undergo a full-immersion experience in energy technology development, engaging with world-class researchers in academia and industry, entrepreneurs, and government officials.
 Prior experience in energy and/or commercialization is not necessary.
 For more information, click here.